-- 15. True or False?
+- True or False?
 If a plumbing permit is not required, then the work being done does NOT need to be completed as per the code.

 - A. True

 - B. False

-- 16. An inspector requires all work to be at the time of inspection.

-- A. Covered

-- B. Encased

-- C. Exposed

-- D. Buried
+16. Who is responsible for inspecting new plumbing work and affected portions of existing systems to ensure compliance with the code and approved plans?

+A. The construction contractor

+B. The property owner

+C. The Authority Having Jurisdiction

+D. The plumbing equipment manufacturer

 17. How many hours' notice should be given when requesting an inspection?
-21. If an inspection fails, a reinspection and form must be completed and turned in before

-A. 48 anymore inspections will be done.
+A. 48

-B. 72 A. Counter
+B. 72

-C. 16 B. Time
+C. 16

-D. 24 C. Place
+D. 24

-D. Fee

-18. If a violation is not corrected within the allotted

-time, additional may be assessed.
-22. What section lists examples where a permit may
+18. If a violation is not corrected within the allotted time, additional may be assessed.

-A. Days NOT be required?
+A. Days

-B. Fees A. 102.4
+B. Fees

-C. Times B. 104.2
+C. Times

-D. Locations C. 103.2
+D. Locations

-D. 101.5

-19. Work being inspected should be before

-scheduling an inspection.
-23. There are basic types of inspections.
+19. Work being inspected should be before scheduling an inspection.

-A. Tested A. 2
+A. Tested

-B. Covered B. 3
+B. Covered

-C. Demoed C. 4
+C. Demoed

-D. Gutted D. 5
+D. Gutted

 20. Work must begin on a project within days after a permit has been issued.
-24. A violation or correction needs to be taken care of within days.

-A. 180 A. 4
+A. 180

-B. 190 B. 10
+A. 180 B. 190

-C. 200 C. 6

-D. 210 D. 5